IPv4 vs IPv6: What’s the Difference and Which One is Better

 Which one is better? — IPv4 or IPv6

 If you want something that is already configured with the top security protocols, IPv6 is the best option for you.
 This comes with the temporary drawback of possibly slower speeds but offers total peace of mind for security.

 If you do not have access to IPv6, then you can still configure your existing IPv4 network to function just as securely as any IPv6 network.
-This will take some effort and knowledge, but it can be done for the sake of maintaining your privacy.
+This will take some effort and knowledge, but it can be done for the sake of maintaining your online privacy.